 Look for a meaningful project your students can complete that contributes to the bigger picture.
 It can take place in class or out in the local community; connect your students to causes that matter.
 Participating in activities that help people, animals, or the environment is a great stress reliever and helps to put everything else in life (like maybe a recent stressful exam) back into perspective.

 8. Allow Free Choice

 Allow your students an allotted amount of time to do basically whatever they want – within reason.
-Let them play games, read, play with apps on classroom computers or tablets, or play with toys.
+Let them play with toys, read, play with apps on classroom computers or tablets, or simply play with one another.
 This is another great idea to let kids know about in advance so that they can bring their own items from home if they’d like, and gives them an opportunity to choose post testing activities they can personally enjoy.

 A lot of time and energy is put into standardized testing for both you and your students.
 There are so many fun activities to do after state testing to reward students for all their hard work.
 Not only does it give them a chance to reset, but it gives you some much-needed time, too!